 Self-regulation strategies can overlap with Social and emotional learning strategies and Behaviour interventions.
-Though we are not born with them, babies can learn self-regulation skills.
+Though we are not born with them, babies have the ability to learn self-regulation skills.
 Researchers suggests that to cope and self- regulate behaviour, children need to develop the skills in the three R's: